stooke/macos-build-openjdk8u/README.md

-# Compiling jdk8u using on Big Sur using Xcode 12
+# Compiling OpenJDK8u on Big Sur using Xcode 12

 How to compile JDK 8 with the latest Xcode on the latest macOS.